| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 clipping path, i.e., the region which would have been filled had we applied

-operation instead of clip
+the fill operation instead of clip to the constructed path.

-are accumulative.
+Multiple applications of clip are accumulative.
 That is, clip

 intersects the current clipping area (as defined by previous invocations of

-) with the interior of the current path.
+clip) with the interior of the current path.

 The treatment of textual output is somewhat special.
 It is possible to